 BENEFITS OF INTRACARDIAC ECHOCARDIOGRAPHY

 ICE offers imaging that is comparable or, in some cases, superior in quality to transesophageal echocardiography (TEE).
 ICE adds substantial anatomic information to x-ray fluoroscopy for electrophysiologic ablation procedures and transcatheter atrial septal defect closure.
 ICE has been shown to provide procedural benefits in the context of radiofrequency ablation procedures for atrial fibrillation and transcatheter atrial septal closure procedures,12-26 and as such, ICE has become the “reference standard” for imaging during these procedures.
 The major advantage over TEE is that no general anesthesia is needed for ICE.
 Patients who have contraindications to TEE, eg, those with significant esophageal disease, can also avoid TEE while maintaining adequate imaging using ICE.
-In addition, if sufficiently skilled ...
+In addition, if ...